Learn Before

 Capitalism as a Class of Economic Systems

-Capitalism should be understood not as a single, uniform economic system, but as a broad class of systems.
-While all capitalist economies are founded on the institutions of private property, markets, and firms, the specific ways these institutions are combined with each other, as well as with governments and families, vary significantly from one country to another.
+Capitalism should be understood not as a single, uniform economic model, but as a broad category of systems.
+While all capitalist economies are founded on the core institutions of private property, markets, and firms, they exhibit significant diversity.
+This variation arises from the different ways these core institutions combine with each other and interact with other societal elements, such as governments and families.

 0